-Britain’s ruling Conservative Party proposed on Thursday to give English lawmakers an effective veto over policies that only affect England, the largest part of the United Kingdom.
+Britain’s ruling Conservative Party has proposed to give English lawmakers an effective veto over policies that affect only their region.

 The plan makes good on Prime Minister David Cameron’s promise to give England a “new and fair settlement” after he agreed to transfer additional competencies to Scotland last year.

-But it falls short of what some Conservatives demanded.
+But it falls short of what some Conservatives called for.

-William Hague, the former foreign secretary who now leads the party in the House of Commons, told the BBC his was a “fair solution.”
+William Hague, the former foreign secretary who now leads his party in the House of Commons, told the BBC it was a “fair solution.”

-Under it, lawmakers from England, or England and Wales, would meet separately to consider bills that only affect education, health or tax policy in their respective parts of the United Kingdom before they proceed to a vote in the House of Commons.
-There, lawmakers from all parts of the country would be able to vote on them.
+Under the plan, lawmakers from England, or England and Wales, would meet separately to consider bills that only affect education, health or tax policy in their respective parts of the United Kingdom before they proceed to a vote in the House of Commons.
+There, all lawmakers, including those from Northern Ireland and Scotland, would be able to vote on them.

 “It is just that they would only be able to pass measures relating only to England with the agreement of the English MPs,” said Hague.

-“English MPs were never going to be given total control over English law,” according to James Landale, the BBC’s deputy political editor.
-“That would have created a de facto English Parliament that many MPs believe would have left the United Kingdom unworkable.”
+“English MPs were never going to be given total control over English law,” writes James Landale, the BBC’s deputy political editor.

-The Scottish National Party, which advocates independence for Scotland, similarly rejected Hague’s plan as “confused and a bit shambolic.”
+The Scottish National Party, which wants independence for Scotland, has similarly rejected Hague’s plan as “confused and a bit shambolic.”

-The Scottish nationalists lost a referendum on independence last year after British party leaders, including Cameron, promised to devolve more powers to the region, such as control over income tax and welfare policy.
+The Scottish nationalists lost a vote on independence last year, when British party leaders, including Cameron, promised to devolve more powers to the region, including control over income tax and welfare policy.